 Cllr Tom McInerney, the Council’s Executive Board member for Children, Education and Social Care, says: “It’s great news that Edsential secured this funding at a time when it is really needed, and we look forward to working with them to enable families to enjoy healthy meals and lots of different activities.”

 Edsential will ensure that the programme will adhere to the Government’s guidance around COVID19.

-A full list of the clubs taking place over the summer holidays will be available on the Edsential website from 20 July – www.edsential.com/holidayactivityfund2020
+A full list of the clubs taking place over the summer holidays is available on the Edsential website – www.edsential.com/holidayactivityfund2020